kamatmugdha/Health-Insurance-Cross-Sell-Prediction/README.md

 *	Checking Evaluation Matrix for tuned Model
 *	Choose which model has the best recall score for this case
 ## Model Insights:
-The usual assumption of older the customer, greater is the possibility of wanting health insurance proved to be wrong here.

 <img src = "img/AgeVsResponse.PNG" width= "400">